 GPS trackers can be affixed to high value equipment transmitting real time information about the location of assets direct to asset management systems.
 This mitigates asset theft and ensures you can account for everything under your control.

-With sophisticated GPS asset tracking tools you can see an asset’s current locations overlaid on maps
+With sophisticated GPS asset tracking software you can see an asset’s current locations overlaid on maps.

-GPS can be small, highly robust and come with long-life battery solutions exceeding 10 years and more.
+GPS can be small and highly robust (although more bulky than other ‘sticker’ solutions) and come with long-life battery solutions exceeding 10 years and more.

-Right now, GPS is an expensive solution and so it is typically only used for high value assets.
+Right now, GPS is a very expensive solution and so it is typically only used for high value assets.
 But as technology advances and costs fall they could have much wider application in tracking all kinds of moveable assets across a wider range of businesses.

 Conclusion